 The plaintiff must respond to your requests for discovery.
-Also the plaintiff must respond by the deadline for each type of discovery.
+The plaintiff must respond by the deadline.
 There are different ways to make sure you get each kind of discovery if the plaintiff does not give it to you by the deadline.

 If the plaintiff does not respond to your: